 LR: Isn’t that somewhat contradictory with the libertarian trend?

 GJ: Yes, it is.
-It’s contradictory, and what’s going on is unraveling.
-Libertarians, of course, believe in globalization and open borders and you’re free to do whatever you want.
+It’s contradictory, and what’s going on is its unraveling.
+Libertarians, of course, believe in globalization and open borders, and you’re free to do whatever you want.
 Marry your boa constrictor or whatever.
 And now they’re realizing that there are things more important than trade and individual choice, and that is identity, living in a functioning society, and so forth.
 And so they basically say, “This isn’t important.”

 It’s so interesting to hear people who three or four years ago were ferocious partisans of free markets now saying, “None of this is important.
 None of this matters.”

 LR: Really!?
 They say that?
 So, they’re just not libertarians anymore?

 GJ: They’re just not libertarians anymore.
 They would like to live in a society where there’s lots of freedom, where it’s easy to create a business, but they realize that globalization is actually hollowing that out, and so they want to be “libertarians in one country,” if you will.
 They want libertarianism with protectionism.
 They realize that that’s really the only way you can have these things, because libertarianism is an ideological product primarily of homogeneous, high trust Northern European societies, and it would work in those sorts of societies as long as they maintained certain barriers to entry.